Four Ingredients, Simple Rustic Fruit Pie

 - 1 whole egg beaten and painted on the pie crust

-Preheat your oven to 425, set your rack at the lowest one-third position.
+Preheat your oven to 350, set your rack at the lowest one-third position

 Mix the frozen berries, cornstarch, and sugar in a bowl.

-Pile the berries in the pie dough and gently fold the perimeter of the dough up and over, making an incomplete top crust
+Pile the berries in the pie dough and gently fold the perimeter of the dough up an over, making a "lid" with a hole in the middle.
+The crust should not cover the top of the pie completely.

 Beat the egg.
-Paint the pie crust with the egg wash and sprinkle with granulated sugar.
+Paint the top of the pie crust with the egg wash and sprinkle with granulated sugar.